 It’s simply not true.

-Those bad bosses are causing serious problems for the health and happiness of families.
+Those bad bosses are causing serious problems for the health and happiness of employees and their families.

-Compassionate leaders create happier employees and (for those counting) better results
+Compassionate leaders create happier employees and better results.

 De Waal says that society wrongly dictates that man is dominant because we are stronger at the more violent aspects of nature: namely, killing and being predators.
 But this, de Wall says, is not true.
 Nature is equally if not more about compassion and empathy than about violence, and it is compassion and empathy that has gotten mankind where it is today.

 This is the essential Buddhist mindset too.
 Compassion is better.
 Period.

 Empathy was vital to evolution.
 And empathetic leaders are vital for corporate success.

 - In their book Resonant Leadership, Annie McKee and Richard Boyatzis say that empathy and compassion “have a decidedly constructive effect on neurological functioning, psychological well-being, physical health and personal relationships.”

 - A study conducted by the Australian School of Business showed that empathy and compassion in leadership are two of the most important factors to profitability and productivity.

 - A study conducted at the University of southern California’s Annenberg School for Communication and Journalism, which showed that empathy is the most important leadership skill for bosses to possess.